Q: How do I know if I have Dry Eye?

 A: There are two big benefits to daily disposable contact lenses.
 One is convenience.
 With dailies, there is no cleaning or storage, and no cost of lens cleaner.
-You just throw away the lenses after the day, and use a brand new lens the next morning, nothing could be easier.
+You just throw away the lenses after the day, and use a brand-new lens the next morning: nothing could be easier.
 The second benefit is comfort and health.
 Daily lenses tend to be more comfortable than monthlies, and also because they only stay in your eye for one day, there is no buildup of bacteria on the lenses that could cause infections or other problems.
-You also don't have to remember your replacement schedule and when to change your lenses, you have a new pair every day.
+You also don't have to remember your replacement schedule and keep track of when to change your lenses: you have a new pair every day.

 Q: What are some of the symptoms of Dry Eye?

 A: There are numerous symptoms of dry eye disease, but the most common ones include excess tearing, lack of tearing, burning, redness, foreign body sensation, intermittently blurred vision, and an inability to tolerate contact lenses.
 If you have any of the above symptoms, and want a professional diagnosis, please make an appointment here.

 Q: My eye is suddenly red and irritated/painful, what should I do?